secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Attacking your First Box/Nibbles - Privilege Escalation.md

 uid=0(root) gid=0(root) groups=0(root)
 ```
 - From here, we can grab the `root.txt` flag.
-Finally, we have now solved our first box on HTB.
+- Congrats, we solved our first box on HTB!
-- Try to replicate all of the steps on your own.
-Try various tools to achieve the same effect.
-- We can use many different tools for the various steps required to solve this box.
-This walkthrough shows one possible method.
-Make sure to take detailed notes to practice that vital skillset.

 ### Questions
 - Escalate privileges and submit the root.txt flag.